testsigmahq/testsigma-docs/src/pages/docs/agent/setup-on-windows-mac-linux.md

           - "4444:4444"

  <br><br>
-   If your system lacks sufficient resources, you have the option to distribute browser containers across multiple systems and specify a remote debugging URL.
+   If your system lacks sufficient resources, you can distribute browser containers across multiple systems and specify a remote debugging URL.
 Here's an example docker-compose file: <br>

     version: "3.9"
     services:
       testsigma-agent: